Margaret Eimers regularly reminds her children that a person is not defined by his or her past mistakes.

 When it comes to Eimers, graduation is the icing on the cake.

 Throughout her time at the college, Eimers has been president of the Penn State Behrend Circle of Omicron Delta Kappa National Leadership Honor Society, vice president of the Society of Undergraduate Economists, and a member of Psi Chi International Psychology Honor Society, Phi Kappa Phi National Honor Society, and the National Society of Leadership and Success.
-She has also served as an ambassador for adult student open houses and a career counseling intern at the Academic and Career Planning Center.
+She has also served as an ambassador for adult learner open houses and a career counseling intern at the Academic and Career Planning Center.

 Eimers was recognized for all of her collegiate accomplishments on April 27 when she was awarded a Ralph Dorn Hetzel Memorial Award at the Sixty-fifth Annual Honors and Awards Convocation at Penn State Behrend.
 The award is named after Penn State’s tenth president and recognizes a combination of high scholastic achievement, good citizenship, and participation and leadership in student activities.